UPDATED: NOVEMBER 22, 2022 | 2 MIN READ

 Does it cost to file?

-Your insurance provider might charge a small fee, perhaps $25 – $50, to get the SR-22 added to your policy.
-The reason you have to file is likely to increase your premiums, e.g. DUIs, traffic accidents, or reckless driving.
+Your insurance provider might charge a small fee, perhaps $25 to $50, to get the SR-22 added to your policy.
+The reason you have to file is likely to increase your premiums, e.g., DUIs, traffic accidents, or reckless driving.